aerogear/graphback/templates/ts-react-apollo-client/README.md

 - [Material UI](https://material-ui.com/): Material-UI is an open-source project that features React components that implement Google's Material Design.
 It has been used for styling this sample React template.

-- [Codegen](https://graphql-code-generator.com/): GraphQL Code Generator is a tool that generates code out of your GraphQL schema by analyzing it.
+- [GraphQL Code Generator](https://graphql-code-generator.com/): GraphQL Code Generator is a tool that generates code out of your GraphQL schema by analyzing it.

 ## Project structure